sardjv/esr_api/README.md

 # ESR_API: a Ruby on Rails API for the NHS ESR System

+## .env file

+To get started, you need a `.env` file with secrets.
+For testing there is a `.env.example` file included in the repo that you can use, just remove the `.example` from the filename.
+Make sure to change all these secrets before running in production!

+## Booting up

-To get started, you need Docker on your machine.
-Clone the project and run:
+If you have Docker on your machine, run:

 ```
 docker-compose up